 - Freezing Instructions: Freeze squares in layers between sheets of parchment or wax paper in a freezer container for up to 3 months.
 Thaw at room temperature before serving.

-- Chocolate: Use 1.5 four ounce “baking chocolate” bars found in the baking aisle.
-I prefer Bakers or Ghirardelli brands.
+- Chocolate: Use 6 ounces/170g of real chocolate (that’s 1 and 1/2 of the 4-ounce “baking chocolate” bars found in the baking aisle).
+I prefer Baker’s or Ghirardelli brands.
 You can use semi-sweet, milk chocolate, or even white chocolate.
 Candy melts or almond bark work too.
-Do not use chocolate chips, as they contain stabilizers preventing them from melting into the proper consistency– this isn’t a good idea, especially paired with butterscotch morsels which aren’t made to melt either!
+Do not use chocolate chips, as they contain stabilizers preventing them from melting into the proper consistency; this isn’t a good idea, especially paired with butterscotch morsels, which aren’t made to melt either!

 - Butterscotch Morsels: If you don’t have access to butterscotch morsels, you can use peanut butter chips instead.
 Or melt 8 ounces of chocolate with 2 Tablespoons of peanut butter (skip the coconut oil) and spread on top.